CoolProp/CoolProp/Web/coolprop/REFPROP.rst

     In [1]: CP.set_config_bool(CP.REFPROP_USE_GERG, True)

-Subsquently, all calculations will be done with the simplified EOS from the GERG-2008 model
+Subsequently, all calculations will be done with the simplified EOS from the GERG-2008 model

 And now we set them back to their default values